Ninoh-FOX/OpenRGH/README.md

 https://drive.google.com/file/d/1kMVWTWTym6TfN3_nrM9N2QSFf2dUxxjp/view

 ## Changelog:<br>

+### 1.7.8.2:<br>

+1. change boot logo.
+2. New name firmware.
+3. Update some libs.
+4. Gmenu2x now is mount in /local/home/.gmenu2x

 ### 1.7.8.1:<br>
 1. boot partition now is mount too in /media/system in rw mode for recovery the system from pc if this is possible.